Galapagos Islands Vacations: everything you should know before booking

 SAN CRISTOBAL ISLAND

-Also read my detailed guide of all the amazing things to do in San Cristobal Island.
+Also, read my detailed guide on all the fantastic things to do in San Cristobal Island.

 San Cristobal Island is the last we visited and the one I loved the most.

-On the sides, you will walk to the various point of interests as I will explain here below.
+On the sides, you will walk to the various points of interest, as explained below.

-There are 3 cash machines and one bank, Banco del Pacifico, a few fancy hotels and apartments and restaurants on which I am afraid I cannot give you advise as we have never eaten out here.
+There are three cash machines and one bank, Banco del Pacifico, a few fancy hotels, apartments, and restaurants.
+I am afraid I cannot give you advice on these, as we have never eaten out here.

 FREE THINGS TO DO IN SAN CRISTOBAL, NO GUIDE IS NEEDED